alex-toy/darties/README.md

 <img src="generals/star_schema.png" alt="Markdown Monster icon" style="float: left; margin-right: 10px;" />

+## 4. Scaling scenarios :

+    - if the data were to be significantly increase in size

-## 4. Example queries and results for sales analysis
+## 5. Example queries and results for sales analysis

 Once the data has been ETLed, you are free to take full benefit from the power of star modelling and make business driven queries like :